Outreach Workers (Peacekeepers) are street-wise men and women trained in:

-Contributions to help support programs for at-risk, gang-oriented youth can be mailed to:
+To help support programs for at-risk, gang-oriented youth, please mail donations to:

 425 N. El Dorado Street